ngafar/nacelle-cx-scripts/orphan-data/readme.md

 pip install -r requirements.txt
 ```

-Next, a `details.csv` file in this dir (`orphan-data/`).
+Next, create a file named `details.csv` in this dir (`orphan-data/`).
 This CSV file should only have two columns: the first containing a Space ID, and the second column, being the space's storefront token.
-Additionally, this CSV file should not contain column headers.
+This CSV file should not contain column headers.

 ## Usage